itplr-kosit/validator/docs/api.md

 Initializing all XML artifacts and XSLT-executables is expensive.
 The `Check` instance is *threadsafe* and keeps all artifacts.
 Therefore, we recommend the re-use of a `Check` instance.

-Beside the validator's configuration the only input are instances of [Input](https://github.com/itplr-kosit/validator/blob/main/src/main/java/de/kosit/validationtool/api/Input.java) which can be created by various methods of the [InputFactory](https://github.com/itplr-kosit/validator/blob/main/src/main/java/de/kosit/validationtool/api/InputFactory.java).
+Beside the validator's configuration the only VInput are instances of [Input](https://github.com/itplr-kosit/validator/blob/main/src/main/java/de/kosit/validationtool/api/Input.java) which can be created by various methods of the [InputFactory](https://github.com/itplr-kosit/validator/blob/main/src/main/java/de/kosit/validationtool/api/InputFactory.java).
 The [InputFactory](https://github.com/itplr-kosit/validator/blob/main/src/main/java/de/kosit/validationtool/api/InputFactory.java)
  calculates a hash sum for each Input which is also written to the Report. _SHA-256_ from the JDK is the default algorithm.